Azure/terraform-azurerm-avm-res-apimanagement-service/examples/external-virtual-network/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# External Virtual Network Example

-This deploys the module in its simplest form.
+This deploys the module with the Virtual Network Type set to "External".
+This setting secures all backend APIs within the virtual network, while providing a public IP for external sources to access these APIs via APIM.
+Visit [APIM Networking](https://learn.microsoft.com/en-us/azure/api-management/virtual-network-concepts) to learn more about virtual network configurations for API Management.

 ```hcl
 terraform {